 To enjoy a gala time at the festival.

 - Highlight: People please and honor the local demon “Thilha.”

 - Belongs to Which Tribe: Kuki Tribe/Nagas

-Another festival related to agriculture, but Mimkut Festival, is a post-harvest festival of Nagaland.
-The amazing thing about this festival is it is even celebrated in Mizoram as well.
-It is celebrated in association with the last season successfully harvested crops, Maize (locals called Mim).
-The locals and tribal people believe that the dead souls wake up from their graves and visit their family’s home during the Mimkut Festival.
+Another festival related to agriculture, but Mimkut Festival, is a post-harvest festival in Nagaland.
+The fantastic thing about this festival is that it is even celebrated in Mizoram.
+It is celebrated in association with the last season of successfully harvested crops, Maize (locals called Mim).
+The locals and tribal people believe that the dead souls wake up from their graves and visit their family's home during the Mimkut Festival.

-To honor their deceased ancestors, people distribute and prepare fresh vegetables, handmade jewelry, rice wine, and homemade bread.
-If you plan to visit Nagaland during December, you will come across people who indulge in dancing performances on the rhythm of pulsating traditional music.
+People distribute and prepare fresh vegetables, handmade jewelry, rice wine, and homemade bread to honor their deceased ancestors.
+If you plan to visit Nagaland in December, you will meet people who indulge in dancing performances to the rhythm of pulsating traditional music.
 Kuki Tribe is known for its artworks, and thus, you can witness this festival's artistic splendor.

 Why Attend the Mimkut Festival?

 First of all the festival is held for a shorter duration of 2 days!
-Secondly, music pulsates from the large traditional drums and other elegant instruments are the treat for everyone.
-Locals and tribal people wear traditional attires, several food stalls are set up to keep the festive spirit going.
-If you are traveling with your family, get ready to indulge in several fairs, contests, and games.
+Secondly, music pulsates from the large traditional drums and other elegant instruments are a treat for everyone.
+Locals and tribal people wear traditional attires, and several food stalls are set up to keep the festive spirit going.
+Traveling with your family, get ready to indulge in several fairs, contests, and games.

 - Highlight: Dance, feast, and outdoor games are the highlight.